Live streaming is wildly popular nowadays. You might have even watched a live stream or two today!

 There are numerous sites and apps available that can help you to live stream instantly.

 When choosing one, always keep in mind how simple it is for you to use, how easy it is for your audience to engage with you, and how straightforward it would be to monetize your live streams.

 Here are some of the live stream platforms you can choose from.

 1. YouTube Live

-The daddy of online video, YouTube now offers its own live streaming platform, YouTube Live, to secure its video dominance.
+The granddaddy of online video, YouTube now offers its own live streaming platform, YouTube Live, to secure its video dominance.

 Being on YouTube Live allows you to broadcast your live streams, record these live streams, and allow audiences these recorded live streams as searchable, on-demand videos, all on the same platform.

 No joke.
 Here are the fastest ways to make easy money online.
 Click here to see how.